The cervical screening programme was paused during 2020 due to the pandemic and has resumed routine screening.

 Personal barriers such as lack of knowledge or awareness of the purpose and benefits of the test, as well as fear and anxiety about the procedure itself, can also play a role.

-Women may have never attended cervical screening or they may be overdue their appointment.
+People may have never attended cervical screening or they may be overdue their appointment.
 Some will also make an informed choice not to attend their cervical screening.

 You can also find out more about uptake of cervical screening on Information Services Division’s Cervical Screening Programme page (external website).